muffinista/chatterbot/README.markdown

 Run it as a background process.
 Just put the guts of your bot in a loop like this:

     loop do
+      search "twitter" do |tweet|
+        # here you could do something with a tweet
+      end

       replies do |tweet|
         # do stuff
       end

+	  # explicitly update our config
+      update_config

       sleep 60
     end